 This dish is tasty autumn-themed comfort food with all the flavors of fall.
 After all, the fall is apple season and few things pair better with pork than apples.
 Ground pork is mixed with shredded apples, apple butter, and oatmeal to make this legendary meatloaf recipe extremely moist and flavorful.

 Here’s a heads up when preparing the glaze.
 The recipe calls for reduced salt ketchup.
 Heinz makes a no salt added ketchup, but it contains high amounts of potassium.
 This might not work for people taking certain types of blood pressure medications, so check with your doctor or pharmacist.
-If you can’t use the no salt ketchup…or are unsure if you can…you can grab reduced-sodium ketchup.
+If you can’t use the no-salt ketchup…or are unsure if you can…you can grab reduced-sodium ketchup.
 Both Walmart and Sprouts make ketchup with 50% less salt than regular ketchup.
-That’s a significant savings!
+That’s a significant saving!

 This pork and apple meatloaf is a great twist on the classic meatloaf.
 It comes together in a matter of minutes and is great for a busy weeknight meal.

 - 1 egg

 - 1/4 cup of apple butter

 - 1/2 cup of quick cook oats

 - 1/3 cup of reduced salt or no salt ketchup

 - 2 tablespoons of no salt added mustard

 - Preheat your oven to 375 degrees.
 Line pan with parchment paper or aluminum foil sprayed with cooking spray.
 (If you don’t have that, be sure to spray your pan with nonstick)